 Keep the child seat manual with your child seat; these are becoming increasingly important from a legal perspective.

-Your child seat must be up to EU standards (ECE 44-04 or Regulation ECE R129).
-American child seats are not legally acceptable in Europe.
+Your child seat must be up to EU standards or the UK equivalent (ECE 44-04 or Regulation ECE R129).
+American/Chinese child seats are not legally acceptable in Europe.
 If your seat has a label that the EU standard is ECE 44-03, you should dispose of this seat and get a new one.

 Child seat life span is considered to be roughly five years, after this time the seat should be disposed of.